Credit Card Tokenisation & How It Works

 What Is Credit Card Tokenisation?

-Online businesses can provide a secure and seamless payment experience for their customers by using tokens instead of actual card information.
-According to Eurostat, 87% of 25-34-year-olds and 85% of 35-44-year-olds bought goods online in 2023.
+Online businesses provide a secure and seamless payment experience for their customers by using tokens instead of actual card information.
+According to Eurostat, 77 per cent of internet users in the European Union reported that they bought or ordered goods or services online for personal use in 2024.
 Protecting online transactions helps merchants maintain their customers’ trust and maximise sales.

 EMV chips and tokenisation work on a similar principle but are used in different types of transactions.
 EMV chips are only used during in-person transactions when the customer uses a “chip-and-pin” card.
-Tokenisation protects online payments and in-store payments made with alternative payment methods like QR code payments.
+Tokenisation protects online transactions and in-store payments made with alternative payment methods like QR-code payments.

 How Does Credit Card Tokenisation Work?